vocdoni/docs/docs/architecture/smart-contracts/process.md

     uint8 maxVoteOverwrites; // How many times a vote can be replaced (only the last one counts)

-    // Choices for a question cannot appear twice or more bool uniqueValues;

     // Limits up to how much cost, the values of a vote can add up to (if applicable).
     // 0 => No limit / Not applicable
     uint16 maxTotalCost;